package-url/purl-spec/README.rst

 License
 ~~~~~~~

-This document is dedicated to the public domain
+This document is licensed under the MIT license